 NMBW are an established design practice, with demonstrated leadership in design research.
 They have won many awards for projects, including significant refurbishment of RMIT’s Building 94.
 Their project leader, Nigel Bertram, led the Urban Architecture Laboratory at RMIT before his recent appointment as the inaugural Professor of Practice at Monash University.
 He recently completed an outstanding PhD in practice at RMIT.

-Harrison and White (HAW) is one of Melbourne’s innovative architecture practices, with recent awards for its design projects and discourse.
-Its project leader, Stuart Harrison, is an acknowledged leader in both practice and the design discourse, as creator and presenter of the “The Architects” on Triple R radio for the past six years, and recently presenting architecture on Art Nation for the ABC.
-His partner, Marcus White, was the inaugural winner in 2011 of the AIA National Emerging Architect Award.
+Harrison and White (HAW) is one of Melbourne’s innovative architectural practices, with awards for its design projects and discourse.
+Its project leader, Stuart Harrison, is an acknowledged expert in design, heritage and adaptive re-use.
+He is a design advocate, having written books for Thames and Hudson, written for numerous design publications and worked extensively in community radio.
+His partner, Marcus White, was the inaugural winner in 2011 of the AIA National Emerging Architect Award and is a leading researcher in urban design.

 Maddison Architects are acknowledged as Melbourne’s leading hospitality, food services and retail design architects, with multiple awards.
 Its project leader, Peter Maddison, has design expertise in hospitality and retail spaces, and hosts the TV show Grand Designs Australia.